roadiz/docs/src/developer/nodes-system/nodes.rst

 Hierarchy
 ^^^^^^^^^

-To trasverse node-sources hierarchy, the easier method is to use *Twig* filters on your ``nodeSource`` entity.
+To traverse node-sources hierarchy, the easier method is to use *Twig* filters on your ``nodeSource`` entity.
 Filters will implicitly set ``translation`` from origin node-source.